 Expenditure data for home health agency events are collected exclusively in the MPC.
 Expenditure data for other paid independent home health care events are collected from the household, since these types of events are not included in the MPC.
-Friends, family and volunteers providing home health care to a person are considered unpaid and are not included in the MPC.
+Friends, family, and volunteers providing home health care to a person are considered unpaid and are not included in the MPC.
 No expenditure information is available for them.

-Each home health record also includes the following: the month the provider visited the household; type of provider; types of services provided and if this was a repeat event; whether or not care was received due to hospitalization; whether or not a person was taught how to use medical equipment; imputed sources of payment, total payment and total charge for the home health event expenditure; and a full-year person-level weight.
+Each home health record also includes the following: the month the provider visited the household; type of provider; types of services provided and if this was a repeat event; whether or not care was received due to hospitalization; whether or not a person was taught how to use medical equipment; imputed sources of payment, total payment, and total charge for the home health event expenditure; and a full-year person-level weight.

-Data from this file can be merged with previously released 2006 MEPS HC person-level data, such as the MEPS 2006 Full-Year Population Characteristics file, using the person identifier, DUPERSID, to append person-level information, such as demographic or health insurance coverage, to each record.
-Home Health events can also be linked to the MEPS 2006 Medical Conditions File.
-Please see Section 5.0 or the MEPS 2006 Appendix File, HC-102I, for details on how to link MEPS data files.
+To append person-level information such as demographic or health insurance coverage to each event record, data from this file can be merged with 2012 MEPS HC person-level data (e.g. Full-Year Consolidated or Full-Year Population Characteristics files) using the person identifier, DUPERSID.
+Home Health events can also be linked to the MEPS 2012 Medical Conditions File.
+Please see Section 5.0 or the MEPS 2012 Appendix File, HC-152I, for details on how to link MEPS data files.